Return to Topics

 participation, is self-determination.
 This means that, even if you strongly

-disagree with Mom, she maintains the right to make her own decisions.
+disagree with your loved one, she maintains the right to make her own decisions.

 There are exceptions when intervention is